Steve Campbell (American football)

 Steve Campbell (born April 11, 1966) is an American football coach and former player.
+He currently serves as the offensive line and tight ends coach at UMS-Wright Preparatory School in Mobile, Alabama.
 Campbell was the head football coach at the University of South Alabama from 2018 to 2020.
 Campbell has previously served as head football coach at Southwest Mississippi Community College from 1997 to 1998, Delta State University from 1999 to 2001, Mississippi Gulf Coast Community College from 2004 to 2013 and the University of Central Arkansas from 2014 until 2017.

 He has been involved with three National Championship winning teams — first as an NCAA Division II player in 1987, then as a D-II head coach in 2000 and lastly as a junior college head coach in 2007.

 Personal life

+Campbell was born in Pensacola, Florida, and graduated from J.M.
+Tate High School in nearby Cantonment.
 Campbell was a football player in college, starting at center in 43 straight games for Southeastern Louisiana and Troy State University.
 In 1987, he was a member of the NCAA Division II National Championship team at Troy, and was named an All-Gulf South Conference first team selection.
 Campbell was named Academic All-Conference three times and graduated cum laude from Troy State with a bachelor's degree in economics.
 He also earned a master's degree in business administration from Auburn University.